How to Respond When Somebody Comments about Your Food or Your Body

 If you do decide to call them out on their comment, try to do it without playing their game.
 Here’s what that might look like: calmly saying that’s not okay and setting and enforcing your boundaries without engaging in debate.

 Remember, we don’t want to sink down to insulting them back.
-You could (depending on who’s saying it, if there’s a middle situation between the extremes) say something in a pointed but respectfully joking way, but if it’s going to go over as an insult, don’t say it.
+Depending on who’s saying it, if there’s a middle situation between the extremes, you could say something in a pointed but respectfully joking way, but if it’s going to go over as an insult, maybe consider not saying it.
 Be aware of the situation.